 The public pressure on the government and various organizations to control and end asbestos use in America is a positive indicator that times are changing.
 Consumers are furious with companies taking advantage of their health for profit, and the consensus is that “enough is enough.”
 Perhaps the days of victims needlessly dying from asbestos exposure will finally come to an end.

-If you have been diagnosed with mesothelioma due to exposure from asbestos in products, contact the Mesothelioma Justice Network to have your case reviewed.
+If you have been diagnosed with mesothelioma due to exposure from asbestos in products, contact the Mesothelioma Cancer Network to have your case reviewed.